mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/projects/project-policies/index.md

 Project Policies grant access to a specified Project Role for a specified group of people.

-Before you can create a Project Policy, you need to make sure you have created a Group.
+Before you can create a Project Policy, ensure you have created a Group.
 A Kommander Group can contain one or several Identity Provider users and/or groups.

 Then, you can assign a role to this Kommander Group: